 He and Oakley were part of a few groups before joining the Allmans, including the Soul Children – which became the Blues Messengers and then the Second Coming.
 Betts says the last group was "so named by a club owner because he thought Berry looked like Jesus Christ."

 As Oakley grew as a musician, he began matching those stirring runs by the Allman Brothers Band's more famous guitarists with melodic counterpoint playing on tracks like "In Memory of Elizabeth Reed" and "Mountain Jam."
 Then Duane Allman was lost in a fatal 1971 motorcycle crash, and Oakley was said to have never fully recovered.

 "I don't think Berry really knew how to exist in a world without Duane," Allmans drummer Butch Trucks later remembered.
 "The sparkle that was Berry was simply gone.
 He drank himself into a stupor almost daily.
 We continued to tour, but Berry's heart just didn't seem be 100 percent into it any more."

-Oakley ultimately died in a mishap that occurred three blocks away from the scene of Allman’s accident – and barely one year later.
+The bassist ultimately died in a mishap that occurred three blocks away from the scene of Allman's accident – and barely one year later.
 There were other eerie similarities.
-Allman crashed into a truck; Oakley rode his ’67 Triumph motorcycle into a bus.
+Oakley rode his '67 Triumph motorcycle into a bus; Allman crashed into a truck.